rpatrik96/rpatrik96.github.io/_posts/2021-11-01-poc4-causal-queries.md

 Hitting rewind: even before we start talking about the noise variables, we need to talk about the **causal structure**.
 In the heat of the naming frenzy, scientists, _of course_, gave a name to the case when the graph induced by the structural equations is **acyclic** (this is not necessarily the case, but we restrict our discussions to DAGs).
 Such models are called  **semi-Markovian**.

 If the noise variables are independent from each other, then the model is **Markovian**.
-The importance of Markovian models, as Pearl points out, is the connection it makes between causation and probabilities via the _Parental Markov Condition_ - I will try to make sense of this statement in the next post.
+The importance of Markovian models, as Pearl points out, is the connection they makes between causation and probabilities via the _Parental Markov Condition_ - I will try to make sense of this statement in the next post.

 >What does this mean in practice?